-Table 5 illustrated that the total score of nursing student's perceptions of the dimensions of quality of nursing courses was with average level (Mean = 64.1218), The dimension of teaching methods had high mean level (66.40956) of perception from nursing students, while objectives of the course had low mean level (59.694).
+Table 3 illustrates that the total mean percentage of nursing students' perceptions regarding the dimensions of quality of nursing courses was within the average level (Mean = 64.12), also the dimension of contents of the nursing course had high mean level (67.17), while objectives of the course had low mean level (59.69).

-Table 6 shows the highest academic achievement level (44.0%) for nursing students who were excellent in community health nursing course and 54.% were very good in mental and psychiatric nursing course while the lowest level of total academic achievement (2.0%.) of nursing students were pass but the highest level of total academic achievement level (52.0%) of nursing students were very good.
+Table 4 shows that the highest academic achievement level (44.0%) for nursing students who were excellent in community health nursing course and 54.5% were very good in mental and psychiatric nursing course while the lowest level(2.0%.) of total academic achievement of nursing students were pass but slightly more than half (52.0%) of nursing students were very good in their total academic achievement.

-Table 7.
-Correlation between nursing students' perception of quality of nursing courses, academic level and academic achievements (n = 752)
+Table 5: Correlation between the studied nursing students' perception regarding quality of nursing courses, academic grade and academic achievements (n = 752)

-Variables Nursing students' Perception
+Variables Nursing students' Perception of quality of nursing courses

-v arrables R P value
+R P value

-Academic Study Level 0.158 <0.05
+Academic grade 0.158 < 0.05

 Academic Achievement .340 <0.001

-Table 7 shows that there was a strong positive significant correlation between the students' perception of quality of nursing courses and students' academic achievement. while there was significant correlation between students' perception of quality of nursing courses and students' and academic study level.
+Table 5 shows that there was a strong positive significant correlation between the studied nursing students' perception regarding the quality of nursing courses and their academic achievement

 Figure 1.
+Total level of studied studied nursing students' perception regarding quality of nursing courses (n = 752)

-Shows that more than half (57.0%). of nursing students had moderate level of perception while one third (32.6%) of them had low level of perception
+Figure 1 shows that more than half (57.0%) of the studied nursing students had moderate level of perception regarding the quality of nursing courses, while slightly near one third (32.6%) of them had low level of perception regarding the quality of nursing courses and minority (10.4%) of them had high level of perception regarding the quality of nursing courses.

 Figure 2.
+Total level of academic achievement among studied nursing students' (n = 752)

-Shows that the lowest level of total academic achievement (2.0%.) of nursing students were pass but the highest level of total academic achievement level (52.0%) of nursing students were very good
+Figure 2 shows that more than half (52.0%) of the studied nursing students were very good in their total academic achievement, the lowest level of total academic achievement, and slightly more than one quarter (26.5%) of them were excellent.